Leaked papers link top Chinese leaders to Uyghur crackdown

 Some of the documents were the subject of an earlier report, but the latest leak has previously unseen information.

-They were passed to the Uyghur Tribunal - an independent people's tribunal based in the UK- in September, and later given to German academic Adrian Zenz for analysis.
+They were passed to the Uyghur Tribunal - an independent people's tribunal in the UK - in September, but have not previously been published in full.

 These include forced internments, mass sterilisations, forced assimilation, "re-education", and coercion of detained Uyghurs to work in factories.

-The New York Times had reported on an identical set of documents that were leaked to them in 2019.
-However, not all of them were made available to the public back then.
+The New York Times had reported on an identical set of documents that were leaked to them in 2019, but not all were made available to the public.

-In his report on the Xinjiang Papers, Dr Zenz said his analysis shows that the links between statements made by top government figures, and subsequent policies that were implemented on Uyghurs were "far more extensive, detailed and significant than previously understood."
+In his report, Dr Zenz said his analysis showed that the links between statements made by top government figures and subsequent policies that were implemented against the Uyghurs were "far more extensive, detailed and significant than previously understood".

 China has come under massive international pressure over allegations of human rights violations in Xinjiang.
 A marked shift in China's approach to the region can be traced back to two brutal attacks on pedestrians and commuters in Beijing in 2013 and the city of Kunming in 2014, blamed by China on Uyghur Islamists and separatists.

-Its response from 2016 onwards has been the building of "re-education" camps for anyone displaying any behaviour viewed as a potential sign of untrustworthiness.
+Its response from 2016 onwards has been the building of so-called "re-education" camps for Uyghurs and other Muslims, and the targeting of Xinjiang residents deemed to have displayed any behaviour viewed as a sign of untrustworthiness.

-China has also pursued a strategy of coercive labour, by deploying Uyghurs to pick cotton in Xinjiang.
+China has also pursued a strategy of forced labour, by deploying Uyghurs to pick cotton in Xinjiang.

 In addition, reports have emerged of China forcibly mass sterilising Uyghur women to suppress the population, separating children from their families, and attempting to break the cultural traditions of the group.